metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 - `retention_period` (String) Determines the duration for which the Backup custom resources should be retained.
 The controller will automatically remove all Backup objects that are older than the specified RetentionPeriod.
 For example, RetentionPeriod of '30d' will keep only the Backup objects of last 30 days.
 Sample duration format:  - years: 2y - months: 6mo - days: 30d - hours: 12h - minutes: 30m  You can also combine the above durations.
 For example: 30d12h30m.
 If not set, the Backup objects will be kept forever.
 If the 'deletionPolicy' is set to 'Delete', then the associated backup data will also be deleted along with the Backup object.
 Otherwise, only the Backup custom resource will be deleted.

-<a id="nestedatt--spec--custom_spec"></a>
+<a id="nestedatt--spec--custom"></a>
-### Nested Schema for `spec.custom_spec`
+### Nested Schema for `spec.custom`

 Required:

 - `components` (Attributes List) Specifies the components and their parameters for executing custom actions as defined in OpsDefinition.
-Requires at least one component. (see [below for nested schema](#nestedatt--spec--custom_spec--components))
+Requires at least one component. (see [below for nested schema](#nestedatt--spec--custom--components))
-- `ops_definition_ref` (String) Specifies the name of the OpsDefinition.
+- `ops_definition_name` (String) Specifies the name of the OpsDefinition.

 Optional:

-- `parallelism` (String) Specifies the maximum number of components to be operated on concurrently to mitigate performance impact on clusters with multiple components.
+- `max_concurrent_components` (String) Specifies the maximum number of components to be operated on concurrently to mitigate performance impact on clusters with multiple components.
 It accepts an absolute number (e.g., 5) or a percentage of components to execute in parallel (e.g., '10%').
 Percentages are rounded up to the nearest whole number of components.
 For example, if '10%' results in less than one, it rounds up to 1.
 When unspecified, all components are processed simultaneously by default.
 Note: This feature is not implemented yet.
 - `service_account_name` (String) Specifies the name of the ServiceAccount to be used for executing the custom operation.

-<a id="nestedatt--spec--custom_spec--components"></a>
+<a id="nestedatt--spec--custom--components"></a>
-### Nested Schema for `spec.custom_spec.components`
+### Nested Schema for `spec.custom.components`

 Required: